grafana/alloy/docs/design/1161-standardize-stdlib.md

 For identifiers where a namespace has been introduced, the old identifier will be marked deprecated for removal for the next major release.

-Two identifiers have not been given a namespace because I could not easily identify one: `constants` and `coalesce`.
+Some identifiers have not been given a namespace because I could not easily identify one: `constants`, `coalesce`, and `json_path`.
 Until a namespace is identified (if ever), these identifiers will not be deprecated.

 New identifiers **should** be given a namespace; namespacing makes it easier for the same identifier to exist in two different namespaces, such as